Sign in

 Ask Fintool Equity Research AI

-Nick Giles's questions to Bitdeer Technologies Group (BTDR) leadership
+Nick Giles's questions to Bitdeer Technologies (BTDR) leadership

-Nick Giles's questions to Bitdeer Technologies Group (BTDR) leadership • Q3 2024
+Nick Giles's questions to Bitdeer Technologies (BTDR) leadership • Q3 2024

 Question

-Nick Giles, on for Lucas Pipes, asked if the TLM assessment included non-U.S. sites, whether Bitdeer is looking at new site acquisitions, and how the upcoming 18 exahash of SEALMINERs will be split between self-mining and sales.
+Nick Giles of B. Riley Securities, Inc., on for Lucas Pipes, asked if the TLM assessment extends to international sites, whether the company is pursuing new site acquisitions, and how the initial 18 exahash of SEALMINER A2 production will be allocated between self-mining and sales.

 Answer

-Jeff LaBerge clarified that a local firm will assess the Norway site for HPC suitability and that while the company is always open to strategic opportunities, it is not forced to acquire new sites given its current pipeline.
-Jihan Wu and Jeff LaBerge explained that the priority for the 18 exahash is self-mining, but a portion will be sold to establish their ASIC business, noting that about a third of the capacity has already been reserved by interested customers.
+Head of Capital Markets Jeff LaBerge clarified that a local firm will assess the Norway sites, which are viewed as very attractive for HPC.
+Executive Jihan Wu explained that the priority for the 18 exahash is self-mining, but a portion will be sold to build long-term customer relationships, noting about one-third of the capacity has already been reserved by customers.

 Ask Fintool Equity Research AI

-Nick Giles's questions to Galaxy Digital Inc. (GLXY) leadership
+Nick Giles's questions to Galaxy Digital (GLXY) leadership

-Nick Giles's questions to Galaxy Digital Inc. (GLXY) leadership • Q3 2024
+Nick Giles's questions to Galaxy Digital (GLXY) leadership • Q3 2024

 Question